For the die-hards, the true fanatics, the brave and/or the most masochistic of the gang, ice fishing can be done in the wild,

 without the comfort of a wood-heated cabin!
 Properly prepared, you'll enjoy an extraordinary experience, in the heart of nature

-under special conditions.
+and under special conditions.
 So, do you have what it takes?

 1. Preparation, the key to success.